 Immunotherapy is a form of treatment that helps the immune system to fight disease including cancer.
 The immune system is made up of white blood cells, tissues and organs (glands also known as the lymphatic system).
 Cancer cells have various properties that allow them to hide from the immune system.

 Immunotherapy treatments work in different ways.
 Some “mark” the cancer cells making it possible for the immune system to find and destroy them.
 Other forms of immunotherapy work to strengthen the immune system to work more effectively against cancer.

 The benefits of immunotherapy Include:

-- Using the natural processes of the immune system to fight cancer internally
+- Using the natural processes of the immune system to fight cancer

 - A targeted approach that only targets cancer cells in comparison to chemotherapy which damages both healthy and cancerous cells